fuzzylogicxx/fuzzylogic/posts/editable-table-cells.md

 I’d probably also tweet Scott and ask if he can say anything more on his closing statement which was:

 > I have more thoughts on the accessibility of contenteditable elements, but that will also have to be a topic for another day…

+Update 27-09-22: I’ve also remembered that (if I were to pursue Option 1: input within cell) Adrian Roselli has an article on [Accessibly including inputs in tables](https://adrianroselli.com/2019/05/uniquely-labeling-fields-in-a-table.html).